BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 - Is a fixed-length representation of the original data
 - Cannot be reversed to reveal the original content (one-way function)
 - Uniquely identifies exactly what was elided
+- Can avoid correlation if combined with salt
 - Preserves the existing relationships in the document's tree structure

 ## Merkle-Like Tree Architecture and Elision